sheffield-bioinformatics-core/rnaseq-beginners/index.md

 - Configuring the Degust interface to perform different types of differential expression
 - The theory behind popular methods for pathways and gene set enrichment analysis

+**We will only be discussing BULK RNA-seq rather than single-cell**.
+Whilst most of techiques introduced are relevant to single-cell data, single-cell has it's own analysis issues that will be covered elsewhere.

 An overall workflow for the processing and analysis of RNA-seq data is given in the image below from [Ting-You Wang's RNA-seq analysis page](https://databeauty.com/blog/tutorial/2016/09/13/RNA-seq-analysis.html).

 ![](https://databeauty.com/figures/2016-09-13-RNA-seq-analysis/rna_seq_workflow.png)